|Pack Size||Qty||Price Per Pill or Unit||Price||Offer|

-Adapalene is a naphthoic acid derivative with retinoid-like pharmacological properties.
+Adaferin gel 0.1% is a prescription medicine for acne vulgaris people 12 years of age and older.
+It contains the active ingredient Adapalene, a naphthoic acid derivative with retinoid-like pharmacological properties.
 It possesses modulatory and anti-inflammatory effects.
-The drug can be used as a single agent in mild acne or in combination with antimicrobial agents in inflammatory acne and has proved to be effective as maintenance treatment.
+The drug can be used as a single agent in mild acne or combination with antimicrobial agents in inflammatory acne and has proved to be effective as a maintenance treatment.
 As compared to other retinoids, Adapalene has a rapid onset of action and a particular tolerability profile.
-The drug is, therefore, assured of a role in the first line treatment of acne vulgaris.
+The drug is, therefore, assured of a role in the first-line treatment of acne vulgaris.

 Adapalene gel should be applied once daily to affected areas of your skin after washing in the evening before retiring.

 During the initial days of the treatment, an apparent worsening of acne may occur.
 It can be due to the action of the medicine on previously unseen lesions and should not be considered a reason to stop the treatment.
 Wash the area where Adaferin gel will be applied with a non-medicated soap and pat dry.
 Avoid application of the areas of skin around lips, eyes, and mouth.
 Squeeze a small amount onto your fingertips and spread a thin layer of gel over the entire area of the face and other affected areas of your skin.